-3D photography requires two lenses in order to create depth in an image — so the specialized camera has had to be expensive and complicated to use.
-But wouldn’t it make sense to use the camera that everyone carries with them all the time in their cellphone?
+3D photography requires two lenses to create depth in an image — so the specialized camera has had to be expensive and complicated to use, which is unlike some of the top-rated Fujifilm cameras.
+But wouldn’t it make sense to use the camera that everyone carries with them all the time on their cellphone?
 But how to get around the fact that an iPhone only has a single lens?
 The Poppy does this by making the iPhone part of the 3D “camera.”
 For more on 3D cameras, check out our best 3D cameras review.
 For comparison with other top models, check out our best-selling digital cameras review.

 Related: Photography has never been better with the Qiaya Selfie Ring Light for streaming and making YouTube videos.

-Related: If you just need instant pictrures like in a photo booth, the Polaroid Snap Instant Film Digital Camera is your best pick.
+Related: If you just need instant pictures like in a photo booth, the Polaroid Snap Instant Film Digital Camera is your best pick.

 Shooting with the Poppy was a breeze.
 I also found the pictures/videos being shot more stable than those shot in 2D — because POPPY’s need to be held in both hands rather than the one-handed approach often done when shooting with an iPhone using a Snapgrip Wireless Bluetooth camera remote.

 Since the POPPY is a bit big, unlike Sony’s Bloggie 3D, it’s not like it can be just pulled out and used at a moment’s notice, especially if the iPhone is carried around inside a bumper/case which must be removed first.
 However, that’s not the issue it might seem, since 3D isn’t wanted every time you’re shooting.
 For example, taking a picture/record of my storage unit didn’t need to be in 3D, while taking pictures of a street fair where I was amid booths and people milling around did.